Isaiah

 Restoration of True Worship

-In Isaiah’s day, Israel had become perplexed by God’s indifference toward them.
+In Isaiah’s day Israel had become perplexed by God’s indifference toward them.
 They had prayed and even fasted and yet God seemed to ignore them (v.
 1).
 They even appeared eager to know God and His ways.
 They attended worship services faithfully (v.
 2a).
-They participated in …
+They participated in worship …

 Blessings of The Nations

 God invites people in need to come to Him (vv.
 1-2).
-By coming to the Lord people will have life and the benefits of God’s everlasting covenant with David (2 Samuel 7:11-16).
+By coming to the Lord people will have life and the benefits of God’s everlasting covenant with David (II Sam.
+7:11-16).
 The Lord promised that David’s line would continue forever (v.
 3).
-The nations are to be under th …
+The nations are to be under the Lord’s leadership …

 Babylon Will be Punished